A Calm Place For

 Not in the sense that anything is acceptable, but in the sense that the child does not have to earn care by minimizing themselves, managing someone else’s emotions, or becoming easier to be with.

-It is never the child’s job to maintain the parent’s emotional stability.
 They are supposed to be allowed to need, to feel, and to depend — without it costing them connection.

 When Something Essential Was Missing

-But in ways that accumulate over time.
+More often in ways that quietly accumulate over time.

 Many people who resonate with this would not describe their childhood as traumatic.